stef/pwdsphinx/README.md

 - **dmenu**: Interactive menus

 **For extended storage:**
-If you want to store other "secrets" that are longer than just 30-40 bytes, you can install OPAQUE-Store:
+If you want to store other "secrets" that are longer than just 77 chars, you can install OPAQUE-Store:

 - **[opaque-store](https://github.com/stef/opaque-store/)**:  Encrypted file storage: `pip3 install opaquestore`